The Power Of Community With Artist Karimah Hassan

 Sarabande provides emerging artists and designers with affordable studio space in the heart of London along with world class mentoring and advice.
 I don’t think I’ll ever be able to put into words how impactful this experience has been for me.
 Not just because of the mentors and people I owe thanks to but also because of the stage of my career I was in when I joined.
 As an emerging artist I was bridging that confusing stage between just starting out and becoming established.
 Gaining business knowledge, exposure and opportunity helped me to clarify my vision and gain confidence going forwards.

-What inspired the expressive brushwork and bold color palettes that are a defining aspect of many of your paintings?
+What inspired the expressive brushwork and bold colour palettes that are a defining aspect of many of your paintings?

 What advice do you have for any young artists hoping to further their careers?